weaveworks-guides/weave-net-legacy/weave-and-docker-platform/3-machine-weaveproxy-swarm.md

 ### Setting up Swarm Agents Against Weaveproxy

 This next step is a necessary work-around to a reported Docker Machine issue, which we will refrain from covering in detail.
-But for more information about that, please refer to [issue in Docker Machine](https://github.com/docker/machine/issues/1334).
+For more information, refer to [issue #1334 in Docker Machine](https://github.com/docker/machine/issues/1334).
 In short, swarm agents are restarted with a new discovery token and then registered to TCP port 12375 for `weaveproxy`.
-More information can be found the following script [`scripts/3-replace-swarm-agents.sh`][step3].
+Have a look at the following script [`scripts/3-replace-swarm-agents.sh`][step3] for more information.

 ###Putting it All Together